SycamoreFox/SysTray/README.md

 SysTray is Free and Open Source Software (FOSS).
 It's yours to use freely.
 I hope you find it useful and enjoyable.

 ### Why did you make it?
-As a daily user of Windows who is usually running many programs at once, at times I'd find my computer unresponsive.
-Was the memory consumed?
+As a daily user *(dare I say 'power-user')* of Windows who is usually running many programs at once, at times I'd find my computer unresponsive.
+Was all the memory consumed?
 Was the processor fully utilized?
-Were my disc drives spinning at the speed of light?
-Being a developer, I wanted to provide myself with information about the state of my computer to answer these questions.
+Were my disc drives spinning at the speed of light?<br>
+I wanted to provide myself with information about the state of my computer to answer these questions.
 After I got so far along into writing the application, I figured others could find it of use as well.
 So I am putting it on GitHub for others to enjoy, and to provide transparency of the code and what it is doing.

 **No spyware.
 No keyloggers.
 No cryptomining.
 No malware.
 No adware.
 No evil supervillians.**